 Remote learning would come into effect should we need to close the Academy to one or more cohorts due to a local, regional or national emergency situation.

-Since the outbreak of COVID-19, we have built a robust remote learning package, and we offer several ways for students and parents to stay connected.
+Since the outbreak of COVID-19, we have built a robust remote learning package.

 Below you will find more information about our remote learning offer, and a link to the remote learning policy.

-We teach the same curriculum remotely as we do in school wherever possible and appropriate.
-However, we have needed to make some adaptations in some subjects to combine classes and have them taught by subject experts.
+In the event of a ‘contingency situation’ with whole groups or cohorts learning from home, we teach the same curriculum remotely as we do in school wherever possible and appropriate.
+However, we may need to make some adaptations in some subjects to combine classes and have them taught by subject experts.

 Secondary school-aged pupils not working towards formal qualifications this year:

 Four timetabled live lessons, plus an hour for Assignment work.